wp-plugins/miniorange-2-factor-authentication/readme.txt

 = I am upgrading my phone. =
 You should go and reconfigure with your new phone after logging in.

+= I shot myself in the foot, I cant login? =
+Remove the plugin from the plugins directory.
+Copy it out and you should be all set.

+= I can login to wordpress but i want to go back to normal login. = Deactivate the plugin

 = I verified the OTP received over my email and entering the same password that I registered with, but I am still getting the error message - "Invalid password." =
 Please write to us at info@miniorange.com and we will get back to you very soon.